 - Carry out a Covid-19 swab test 72 hours before the procedure (or 5 days before if you are having a colonoscopy).
 You will only be admitted to the Hospital for your surgery/procedure if the result is negative.

 - Self-isolate from the day of your Covid swab to the day of admission (3 days).
 Please note that if you have not self-isolated for this period of time you will not be admitted to the Hospital.
-See our Guide on how to socially distance and self-isolate for more information.
+See our Guide on how to Stay Alert To Stay Safe for more information.

 - Read, sign and bring with you to the Hospital the consent form enclosed in your admission pack prior to your hospital stay